#RHOM Alexia Echevarria's First Husband Arrested Again For Cocaine

 Alexia and Herman Echevarria were married for over fifteen years at the time of his passing.

-RHOM Alexia Echevarria’s ex Pedro Rosello was caught by DEA agents as he was trying to unload 2 kilos of cocaine to a buyer who turned out to be a confidential informant who had tipped off the feds.
-On November 7th, Pedro Rosello, who also goes by the name Louis Mendez, told the man he didn’t know was a confidential informant that he had 5 kilos of cocaine he wanted to unload for $28k.
+RHOM Alexia Echevarria’s ex Pedro Rosello was arrested by DEA agents as he was allegedly trying to unload 2 kilos of cocaine to a buyer who turned out to be a confidential informant who had tipped off the feds.
+On November 7th, Pedro Rosello, who also goes by the name Louis Mendez, reportedly told the man he didn’t know was a confidential informant that he had 5 kilos of cocaine he wanted to unload for $28k.

-Rosello explained to the man that he would bring one kilo with him to the meeting, and after the buyer approved it, he would supply the rest.
+According to the police, Rosello explained to the man that he would bring one kilo with him to the meeting, and after the buyer approved it, he would supply the rest.
 Rosello went to the confidential informant’s house with 2 kilos of cocaine, but the prospective buyer said he wanted to pay later, so Rosello left and was followed by the police.

 Police pulled Alexia Echevarria’s ex Pedro Rosello over and had a dog search his car.
-Rosello then confessed his guilt to the police and was arrested and charged based on the weight of the drugs.
+Rosello then allegedly confessed his guilt to the police and was arrested and charged based on the weight of the drugs.

 “Possession with intent to distribute 500 grams or more of a mixture or substance containing a detectable amount of cocaine.”

-RHOM Alexia Echevarria’s ex was an original member of the Willy Falcon and Sal Magluta drug kingpin organization that supplied cocaine to Miami.
-Pedro Rosello has been arrested several times for drugs and for having sex with an underage girl.
-Rosello was allegedly on probation at the time of his arrest.
+RHOM Alexia Echevarria’s ex was an original member of the Willy Falcon and Sal Magluta drug organization that supplied cocaine to Miami.
+Pedro Rosello has been arrested several times for drugs and for allegedly having sex with an underage girl.
+Rosello was reported to be on probation at the time of his arrest.

-Do you think RHOM Alexia Echevarria’s ex Pedro Rosello is going back to jail on the cocaine charges>

 [Featured Image by Jeff Daly/AP Images]